WillWeiQiang/rho-uncertainty/README.md

 The VIF captures only 40-67% of the true variance correction due to a structural limitation called *phantom substitution*.
 SANI bypasses this through Rao-Blackwellized numerical integration.

-See: [Author] (2026).
-"How Much Does Estimating ρ Distort Inference on β?" *Journal of Econometrics*.

 ## Requirements

 - Python >= 3.8